Guide to the Cosmos

 About Dr. Piccioni

-Sketch of a black hole
+sketch of black hole

 How a rocket can overcome its negative potential energy with sufficient kinetic energy to allow it to escape a gravitational field